tcldr/Entwine/Assets/EntwineTest/README.md

 ### INSTALLATION
 ### As part of another Swift Package:
-1. Include it in your `Package.swift` file as both a dependency and a dependency of your test target.
+1. Include it in your `Package.swift` file as both a dependency and a dependency of your target.

 ```swift
 import PackageDescription